 Dr Fisher’s ongoing research projects include a study of autobiographical testimonies from inquisitional procesos, an analysis of microcuentos by the present-day author José María Merino, and studies of Kurdish oral history and Yezidi folklore.

 His translation of José Martí’s Ismaelillo was published in 2007, and his translation of a sixteenth-century manual for Spanish inquisitors is forthcoming as The Inquisitor’s Handbook, Liverpool University Press.

-He has presented research papers by invitation at the universities of Cambridge, Coimbra, Glasgow, and UCL.
+He has presented research papers by invitation at the universities of Cambridge, Coimbra, Glasgow, and Arizona.